 Working together to secure social welfare rights

-Julie manages the finance function within the organisation.
+Julie manages the finance function within the organisation and sits on the Management Team.
 Having completed her Institute of Accounting Technicians Ireland qualifications in 2007 she has over 10 years' experience in financial control within the voluntary and charity sector.

 Michael provides specialist social security legal advice and representation for the advice sector and to individuals.
 He provides representation at Commissioner Appeals and in the higher courts.

 Owen supports the advice network in Northern Ireland with advice on complex social security law issues.
 Owen’s work focuses on taking and representing clients at Commissioner Appeals and in the higher courts on strategic legal points.